 Coined the “Vegas of Costa Rica,” Jacó is one of the most energetic beach towns you’ll find in the country.
 If you like excitement, this might be the best place in Costa Rica to live.

 It has a great food scene with bustling nightlife and endless water activities.
-It’s developed and laid back at the same time, with all the amenities you need to live comfortably without big centers.
+It’s developed and laid back simultaneously, with all the amenities you need to live comfortably without big centres.

-Moving to Jacó is a popular choice for young people who want to live in Costa Rica for sand and surf.
-It’s the perfect experience if you’re a solo traveler looking to socialize and enjoy the water.
+Moving to Jacó is popular for young people who want to live in Costa Rica for sand and surf.
+It’s the perfect experience if you’re a solo traveller looking to socialize and enjoy the water.
 Because of the easy access from San Jose, this is where the locals come for a weekend away.

-Despite its reputation as a party town, Jacó also has many family-friendly activities too.
-Surfing, fishing, and snorkeling are all great ways to enjoy the turquoise waters of the Pacific coast.
-If you’re visiting on a trip, try and catch the weekly surfing competitions on Playa Hermosa (not to be confused with the Playa Hermosa in Guanacaste).
+Despite its reputation as a party town, Jacó also has many family-friendly activities.
+Surfing, fishing, and snorkelling are all great ways to enjoy the turquoise waters of the Pacific coast.
+If you’re visiting on a trip, try to catch the weekly surfing competitions on Playa Hermosa (not to be confused with the Playa Hermosa in Guanacaste).
 This is one of Costa Rica’s most famous surf beaches for a reason!

-Another great thing about Jacó that could make it one of the best places to live in Costa Rica is that it’s home to the largest LGBTQ+ community in the country.
-The energy in town is lively, exciting, and never boring.
-Jacó is the best city to live in Costa Rica for fun and parties but it certainly doesn’t promise tranquility.
+Another great thing about Jacó that could make it one of the best places to live in Costa Rica is that it’s home to the largest LGBTQ+ community in the country

 Quepos/Dominical